-Before Thomas Paine published Common Sense in January, 1776, in the British North American colonies, no one would utter the word “Independence”.
+Before Thomas Paine published Common Sense in January, 1776, no one in the British North American colonies would utter the word “Independence”.
 By July 4th, a little over six months later the Continental Congress issued the Declaration of Independence.

 In more recent times, the concept of placing America First was something like “independence”, not to be mentioned in polite company.
 We were told that our best days were behind us, that the days of being the world’s economic engine and political leader were over.
 When Donald Trump coined the phrase “Make America Great Again” he challenged those shibboleths and in about 18 months reenergized the country.